Basic STEP Concepts

 5. Publications

-More information on the characteristics of the various super types can be found in the Object Super Types topic within this guide.
+For more information on the characteristics of the various super types, refer to the Object Super Types topic.

 Object Types Versus Object Instances

 Two core capabilities for managing data in STEP are the Tree tab and the System Setup tab.
-In order to successfully use STEP, it is critical to understand the differences between the functions available in these two areas, specifically in relation to types of objects versus instances of objects.
+To successfully use STEP, it is critical to understand the differences between the functions available in these two areas, specifically in relation to types of objects versus instances of objects.

 Technically, everything in STEP is an object, including workflows, attributes, business rules, export and import configurations, products, classifications, images, etc. However, the term "objects" is more generally used to mean assets, classifications, entities, products, and publications.
 In other words, the super types are also all things that you can find on the Tree tab in STEP.
 This section focuses on the differences between object types and object instances for Tree objects, specifically those that fall into the super types.